ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 ## Step 1: Download Set-OutlookSignatures {#step-1}
 Download Set-OutlookSignatures and extract the archive to a local folder.

-<p><a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/releases" class="button sos-download-link is-link is-normal is-hovered has-text-black has-text-weight-bold mtrcs-download" style="background-color: limegreen">➔ Download software</a></p>
+<p><a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/releases" class="button sos-download-link is-link is-normal is-hovered has-text-black has-text-weight-bold mtrcs-download" style="background-color: limegreen">Download software</a></p>

 On Windows and macOS, unblock the file 'Set-OutlookSignatures.ps1'.
 You can use the PowerShell cmdlet 'Unblock-File' for this, or right-click the file in File Explorer, select Properties and check 'Unblock'.
 This removes the 'mark of the web', which can prevent script execution in PowerShell.